diegocard/spa-presentation/README.md

 Presentation on Single Page Applications
 ================

-This presentation was prepared for a .NET Meetup in Uruguay.
+This presentation was created for a .NET Meetup in Uruguay.

 Contents
 ---------